UNCHR Starts Small Business Support Programme For Refugees - UrduPoint

 UNCHR Starts Small Business Support Programme For Refugees

-The The United Nations High Commissioner for Refugees (UNHCR) has started small business support programme for the refugees, said an official of UNCH
+The United Nations High Commissioner for Refugees (UNHCR) has started small business support programme for the refugees, said an official of UNCHR

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Jan, 2021 ) :The The United Nations High Commissioner for Refugees (UNHCR) has started small business support programme for the refugees, said an official of UNCHR.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Jan, 2021 ) :The United Nations High Commissioner for Refugees (UNHCR) has started small business support programme for the refugees, said an official of UNCHR.

-Talking to APP here on Thursday, he said that Pakistan UNCHR in collaboration with Afghan Embassy has also provided six month vocational training skills in 10 trade areas.
+Talking to APP here the other day, he said that Pakistan and UNCHR in collaboration with Afghan Embassy has also provided six month vocational training skills in ten trade areas.

-He said that certificates, toolkit and sewing machines were distributed among the men and women who had completed the course.
+He said that certificates, toolkits and sewing machines were distributed among the men and women who had completed the course.

 A large number of male and female becomes the beneficiary of this opportunity of UNHCR.

-Briefing the guests, project manager Shoukat Kakar said that 55 men and women living in the camp had been taught skills of handicraft and tailoring,Vegetable and fruit carts , he added.
+Project manager Shoukat Kakar has also said that 55 men and women living in the camps had been taught skills of handicraft and tailoring,vegetable and fruit carts, he added.